gaultier/blog/tip_of_the_day_6.md

 $ sudo bpftrace -e 'uprobe:./itest.test:cache_insert {@bytes=lhist(arg2, 0 , 16384, 128)}' -c './itest.test -test.count=1'
 ```

 `lhist` creates a linear histogram with the minimum value here being `0`, the maximum value `16384` and the bucket size `128`.
-I used the `hist` function initially which uses a power-of-two bucket size but my values were all in one bucket so that was a bit imprecise.
+I used the `hist` function initially which uses a power-of-two bucket size but my values were all in one big bucket so that was a bit imprecise.
 Still a good first approximation.
+But we can get a better estimate by using a small bucket size with `lhist`.

 `bpftrace` prints the histogram by default at the end: